shawngraham/5706a-f24/schedule.md

 [Zotero](https://zotero.org) for research management (bibliograpies, citations, pdf annotations, and note making)

-[Tropy](https://tropy.org) for research management of photographic materials (whether your own photos or other kinds of things)
+[Tropy](https://tropy.org) for research management of photographic materials (whether your own photos or other kinds of imagery)

 We should probably set up [github accounts](https://github.com) too. **Do not pay for anything**. _Nothing I ask you to do here should involve paying for an account or access.
 If you find yourself at any point this term being asked for a credit card, **stop** and talk to me._